pnordahl/monorail/README.md

 * `target`: a unique container that can be referenced by change detection and command execution
 * `uses`: a set of paths that a target depends upon
 * `ignores`: a set of paths that should not affect a target during change detection
-* `command`: executable code written in any language and invoked per target
+* `command`: executable code written in any language
 * `sequence`: a named list of commands

 See the [Tutorial](./TUTORIAL.md) for a practical walkthrough of using `monorail` to build a toy monorepo, or [Monorail Example Repo](https://github.com/pnordahl/monorail-example) for a pre-built example.